tabualhsan/Dow-Jane/README.md

 ## <a name="features"></a>Features

-Markup:
--Users can sign-up and log-in/
+* Users can sign-up and log-in/
--Users can search over 10,000 stocks that are S&P 500 by stock name/symbol or browse through all the stocks/ -Users can see daily stock prices that are update by the minute/ -Users can can add and remove stocks from their favorites list/ -User can view live current data about each company / -User can click on an educational modal to view the terms that are used in the stock market/ -Users can see Stock price fluctuation through an interactive chart that shows 24 months of monthly price data/ -Users can view what stocks currently have a women lead CEO in the S&P 500/ -Users can learn more about individual women lead CEO categorized by their company/
+* Users can search over 10,000 stocks that are S&P 500 by stock name/symbol or browse through all the stocks/
+* Users can see daily stock prices that are update by the minute/
+* Users can can add and remove stocks from their favorites list/
+* User can view live current data about each company /
+* User can click on an educational modal to view the terms that are used in the stock market/
+* Users can see Stock price fluctuation through an interactive chart that shows 24 months of monthly price data/
+* Users can view what stocks currently have a women lead CEO in the S&P 500/
+* Users can learn more about individual women lead CEO categorized by their company/

 ## <a name="developer"></a>About the Developer